syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 # Bubble HeatMap in Blazor HeatMap Chart Component

 Data points represent the data source values with **Gradient** or **Fixed** colors to the heatmap.
 You can customize the appearance of these data points by changing the `Color` and `Shape` of the cells in the heatmap.
-The data points can be represented as bubble shape by defining the `TileType` property.
-By default, the data points are represented as `Rect` in the `TileType` property and it is filled with **Gradient** or **Fixed** colors.
+The data points can be represented as bubble shape by defining the [TileType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_TileType) property.
+By default, the data points are represented as **Rect** in the [TileType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_TileType) property and it is filled with **Gradient** or **Fixed** colors.

-The cell customization and color mapping for the `TileType` property as `Rect` is briefly explained in `Appearance` and `Palette` section.
+The cell customization and color mapping for the [TileType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_TileType) property as **Rect** is briefly explained in [Appearance](https://blazor.syncfusion.com/documentation/heatmap-chart/appearance) and [Palette](https://blazor.syncfusion.com/documentation/heatmap-chart/palette) section.

 ## Bubble attributes

 The data points can be represented as bubble shape by setting the [TileType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_TileType) property to **Bubble**.
-You can customize the appearance of the bubble shape by using the `BubbleType` property.
+You can customize the appearance of the bubble shape by using the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property.

 In bubble heatmap, you can display the data points with bubble size, bubble colors, and sector.

 ### Bubble size

-When the heatmap tile type is **Bubble** and the bubble type is **Size**, the factor size of the bubble is used to denote the data variations.
+When the heatmap tile type is **Bubble** and the bubble type is **Size**, the factor size of the bubble is used to show the data variations.
 The radius of the bubble varies according to data values.
 By default, the bubble with small size denotes the data value with small magnitude and the larger bubble size denotes the data value with larger magnitude.
 This behavior can be inversed by using the [IsInversedBubbleSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_IsInversedBubbleSize) property.

 To render a bubble heatmap with size series, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **Size**.